GeomaticsAndRS/landsat-to-cog/README.md

 | Get logs                   | `kubectl logs -f africa-frak-deployment-fcb56b69c-xlvl`         |
 | Change # of  deployed pods | `kubectl scale deployment africa-frak-deployment --replicas=51` |

-So firstly create the deployment to process the jobs.
+Firstly create the deployment to process the jobs.
 Monitor it via the Kubernetes command line interface and the SQS AWS page.
 Scale up the deployment to meet demand.
 When the message queue has been processed the deployment can be deleted.

+## Troubleshooting
+The deployment `k8s/k8s.yaml` is used to deploy a pod that can be connected to with `kubectl exec -it user-africa-dev-pod  -- /bin/bash`.